George-Miao/clashctl/README.md

 $ clashctl tui
 ```

-Or use a subcommand to use the cli:
+Or use a subcommand to use the CLI:

 ```bash
 $ clashctl proxy list